Runaway Love (En Vogue song)

 "Runaway Love" is a song by American R&B/pop group En Vogue, released in September 1993 by EastWest America Records as the first single from the group's extended play (EP) Runaway Love.
 After the huge success of their second album, Funky Divas (1992), the single was released.
 It was written and produced by Thomas McElroy and Denzil Foster.
 Group members Cindy Herron and Terry Ellis share lead vocals, Dawn Robinson leads on the bridge, and spoken intro is by Maxine Jones.
-Elroy and Foster contributed vocals and spoken rap, their known as the alias FMob group.
+Elroy and Foster contributed vocals and spoken rap, the latter under the alias FMob group.
 In the US, the song reached numbers 51 and 43 on the Billboard Hot 100 and Cash Box Top 100.

 Reception

 Commercial reception

 The single was released to radio in late August 1993 and was immediately added to airplay rotation, debuting on the US Hot 100 Airplay at #31 the week of September 4, 1993.
 The physical single was not released until almost two months later, after maximum airplay had been reached, resulting in the failure of the single to peak within the Top 40 of the Billboard Hot 100.
 In Europe, it debuted and peaked at number 83 in its first week on the Eurochart Hot 100 on 16 October 1993, after charting in the UK, where it peaked at number 36.
 On the Music Week Dance Singles chart, it was more successful, reaching number ten, as well as peaking at number nine on the Music & Media European Dance Radio Chart.
 "Runaway Love" was also a top-30 hit in Canada, a top-50 hit in the Netherlands, and a top-70 hit in Australia.

 Failure of the single to chart higher was possibly due to "Runaway Love" initially being available only on the EP.
 The EP had been released shortly after the single was issued and was considered an album not a single.
 However, the single manage to peak within the Top 20 on US Pop and US R&B airplay.